16 Excellent Bits of Carnival Slang to Add to Your Vocabulary

 Even if you’ve never worked on a midway, you can still pepper your speech with delightfully authentic carnival jargon.
 Start slipping these terms into conversation and watch as your friends bally about how great talking to you is.

-3. Brodie (noun): A clumsy and spectacular fall.
-Named for Steve Brodie, a man who claimed to have survived a fall from the Brooklyn Bridge in 1886.
+This slang term for a failure or a spectacular fall was named for Steve Brodie, a man who claimed to have survived a fall from the Brooklyn Bridge in 1886.

 A cacophonous and chaotic entrance of clowns.

 To toss a stack of posters or playbills in the trash rather than giving them away as ordered.